RebootJeff/rebootjeff.github.io/source/_posts/2014-05-15-my-sublime-text-2-setup-and-customization.markdown

 Here are the packages I installed:

+### Alignment
-**Alignment**: Prettify your code by aligning multiple lines of variable definitions and hash objects.
+Prettify your code by aligning multiple lines of variable definitions and hash objects.
 For example...

 {% coderay lang:js Before and After using the Alignment package %}
 // this stuff...